 “This certificate program is the perfect way for someone to learn fundamental business administration skills and combine it with work experience.
 It is great for professionals who are new or are aspiring to be in a management role and would like to learn core business functions.”

-Our flexible business education is designed to meet the needs of a wide range of students.
 The entire program can be completed in just eight months, which is considerably quicker than comparable certificates.
 You will also benefit from studying alongside a network of peers who are completing the program on the same schedule.

 “I have had a good appreciation for the program.
 It was quite rewarding because I got to learn a lot about the world of business within a very short time frame.
 Our instructor, Mark Carbonelli, made the program very engaging, interesting and educative.”